thebuildin/BIN/README.md

 PROJECTS

 In recent times when we have entered irreversible paths such as environmental pollution, consumption of natural resources, global warming and thirst, which are the growing problems of the developing world; the building sector brought up the construction of environmentally friendly buildings.
 The interest of environmentally conscious people in this issue has led to the emergence of structures called “green buildings”.
 Green buildings that are respectful to nature, ecological, reducing energy consumption and at the same time providing the comfort desired from a classic building have gained a solid place in the construction sector all over the world.
 While determining the standards for green buildings; Topics such as the selection of the land where the building will be located, its design, innovation, the characteristics of the building materials to be used in the structure of the building, the construction technique of the structure, what to do to reuse the waste materials generated are dealt with sensitively.

-	Benefits of Green Building
+Benefits of Green Building;

 - It adds value to city life.
 - Increases the quality of buildings.